facebook/fblualib/fblualib/python/README.md

 # fb-python: A bridge between Lua and Python

-This modules allows almost seamless interaction between Lua and Python, with on-the-fly conversion (with good defaults) of most data types back and forth.
+This module allows almost seamless interaction between Lua and Python, with on-the-fly conversion (with good defaults) of most data types back and forth.
 This allows, for example, to use `numpy`, `scipy`, or `matplotlib` directly with Torch tensors.